spacetelescope/jwst/docs/jwst/wavecorr/description.rst

 for MOS slitlets to compute offsets to be added to the nominal wavelength grid for the primary slit.

-Upon successfull completion of the step, the status keyword "S_WAVCOR" is set to "COMPLETE".
+Upon successful completion of the step, the status keyword "S_WAVCOR" is set to "COMPLETE".